Zytegeist/what-is-git-demo/005-git-merge-conflict.md

 ## Exercise

 ### Step One: Fetch all branches
+The git fetch command downloads commits, files, and refs from a remote repository into your local repo. \
+You use fetch to see what the rest of your team is working on and to ensure you have all the latest locally.
 ```
 $ git fetch --all
 ```

 ### Step Two: Review all branches
+Git branch -a will show you all your local and remote branches.
 ```
 $ git branch -a
 ```